serengil/retinaface/README.md

 ## Citation

 If you are using RetinaFace in your research, please consider to cite its [original research paper](https://arxiv.org/abs/1905.00641).
 Besides, if you are using this re-implementation of retinaface, please consider to cite the following research papers as well.
-Here are examples of BibTeX entries:
+Here are examples of BibTeX entry:

 ```BibTeX
 @article{serengil2024lightface,